OWASP/Top10/2017/pt-pt/0xa5-broken-access-control.md

 * Rate limiting API and controller access to minimize the harm from automated attack tooling.
 * Developers and QA staff should include functional access control unit and integration tests.

-## Example Attack Scenarios
+## Exemplos de Cenários de Ataque

-**Scenario #1**: The application uses unverified data in a SQL call that is accessing account information:
+**Cenário #1**: The application uses unverified data in a SQL call that is accessing account information:

 ```
   pstmt.setString(1, request.getParameter("acct"));